Professor Suzanne Miller

 Professor Miller commenced in the role of Queensland Chief Scientist on 12 December 2016 and is the state’s third Chief Scientist and first woman to hold this important post.
 Suzanne is continuing as Chief Executive Officer (CEO) and Director of the Queensland Museum Network, positions she has held since July 2013.

-Suzanne’s appointment is an opportunity for the Queensland Museum to further align with the government’s science and innovation agenda, particularly through its Advance Queensland initiative, and the Office of the Queensland Chief Scientist’s emphasis on science, technology, engineering and mathematics (STEM).
+Suzanne’s appointment is an opportunity for the Department of Science, Information Technology and Innovation and the Queensland Museum to further align with the government’s science and innovation agenda, particularly through its Advance Queensland initiative, and the Office of the Queensland Chief Scientist’s emphasis on science, technology, engineering and mathematics (STEM).

 Prior to moving to Queensland, Suzanne was the Director of the South Australian Museum from 2007 to 2013.
 While in the United Kingdom, she was a Research Fellow at the Universities of Lancaster, Lecturer in Earth Sciences at the University of Aberdeen and the Open University, Geologist with the British Antarctic Survey, Researcher for BBC Science programming, and Geochemist with the Institute of Offshore Petroleum Engineering, Heriot Watt University/Conoco Philips.